COURSE OVERVIEW

 Content Tabs

-You will also attend film festivals and have the opportunity to curate or contribute to festivals, seasons, pop up screenings and other events.
+As part of the course, you will also attend film festivals and will have the opportunity to curate or contribute to festivals, seasons, pop up screenings and other events.

 We invite applications from students with a BA (Hons) degree (or equivalent) in arts, humanities or science.
 Film and media related degrees, while welcome, are not essential for admission.